Key Takeaways

 Defining and Tracking AI Marketing KPIs

-Setting smart KPIs turns AI marketing initiatives from guesswork into predictable growth.
-Focus on metrics that matter most: Marketing Qualified Leads (MQLs), Customer Acquisition Cost (CAC), and lead quality scores that show genuine intent9.
-Multi-touch attribution is essential because B2B deals often span months and involve multiple stakeholders.
-Analyze which automation efforts drive real pipeline movement and spotlight where you can tune your approach for better results.
+Multi-touch attribution is essential here because B2B deals usually span 6–12 months and involve multiple stakeholders.
+Don’t just collect data—analyze which automation efforts drive real pipeline movement and spotlight where you can tune your approach for even better results.

 Core Metrics: MQLs, CAC, and Lead Quality